Keplerian rotation of our Galaxy?: Old open clusters

 In this formula $r$ is the projection of galactocentric distance on the galactic plane

-The clusters in the direction $l=180^\circ\pm20^\circ$ were excluded from our sample, because the $\sin l$ in the denominator of formula \ref{vr_zb} leads to unphysical (i.e. negative) rotation velocities.
+The clusters with galactic longitude $l=180^\circ\pm20^\circ$ were excluded from our sample, because the $\sin l$ in the denominator of formula \ref{vr_zb} leads to unphysical (i.e. negative) rotation velocities.

 At least some old open clusters have nearly circular orbits.
 The five old open clusters analyzed by \cite{Carraro1994} have eccentricities less than 0.14, with two clusters having eccentricities as low as $e=0.03$.
 We have collected open clusters data from the literature (see table \ref{tab_OC}), and determined the rotation velocity using formulas \ref{v_LSR} and \ref{vr_zb}.
 The open clusters linear velocity, as well as the angular velocity is presented on figure \ref{fig_OC}.
-The advantage of the later is, than the angular velocity does not depend from the distance to cluster, which is known with little accuracy.
-Since the errors of distances to open clusters were not given in the referenced papers, we assumed 20\% error of distances to open clusters.
+The advantage of the angular velocity is, that its error does not depend from the distance to cluster, which is known with little accuracy.

-Most open clusters on figure \ref{fig_OC} have rotation velocity close to the Keplerian rotation curve.
-Only three old open clusters have rotation velocity on the flat rotation curve.
-The old open clusters are up to 20 kpc from the Galactic centre.
+The distances to open clusters analyzed by \cite{Carraro2007} were determined by fitting a isochrone to the CMD (colour--magnitude diagram).
+The largest error of distance in their sample of five open clusters is 21\%.
+The distance to Saurer~1 was also determined by fitting a isochrone to the CMD.
+For the open cluster Berkeley~31 we were unable to track down the method used to determine distances.
+The distance of 8.3~kpc to Berkeley~31 was cited by \cite{Carraro2007}, but other distances can be found in the literature: the distance 3.68~kpc was cited by \cite{Janes1994}, and 5.2$\pm$0.5~kpc was determined by fitting isochrones to the CMD \citep{Guetter1993}.
+Distances to other clusters were determined using the synthetic CMD method \citep{Tosi91}, but the errors of distances were not given.
+The authors state, that the synthetic CMD method is more accurate than the isochrone fitting to CMD.
+Therefore we have adopted the relative error of distances equal to 21\% for all analysed open clusters.

+The distances to open clusters are known with better accuracy, than the distances to \ion{H}{II} regions, which were used by \cite{Sofue2009} to construct his rotation curve.
+The distances to \ion{H}{II} regions were determined using optical spectrophotometric methods \citep{Fich1989}.
+The maximal relative error of their distances is 40\%, and the average error is 25\%.

+Figure \ref{fig_OC} presents rotational velocity of old open clusters.
+The same data is presented as angular velocity, because angular velocity error does not depend on distance error.
+Therefore we have checked the agreement between open clusters velocity and flat/Keplerian rotation curves with the angular velocity data.
+Because errors of the angular velocity are negligible as compared to distance errors we have analyzed the data as a $r(\omega)$ function.
+We have computed

+For Keplerian rotation curve we got $\chi^2=30.4$ , while for the flat rotation we have $\chi^2=377.9$.
+The angular velocity of analyzed open clusters agrees with the Keplerian rotation curve at the significance level $\alpha=0.005$.
+The open cluster Berkeley 32 was excluded from this analysis.

 \begin{landscape}

 \end{landscape}